Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Computer and Technology

 In fact, when we combined a Zacks Rank #3 (Hold) or better and a positive Earnings ESP, stocks produced a positive surprise 70% of the time.
 Perhaps most importantly, using these parameters has helped produce 28.3% annual returns on average, according to our 10 year backtest.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Zoom Video Communications (ZM) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $0.98 a share one days away from its upcoming earnings release on June 1, 2021.
+The final step today is to look at a stock that meets our ESP qualifications.
+Micron (MU) earns a #2 (Buy) 27 days from its next quarterly earnings release on June 30, 2021, and its Most Accurate Estimate comes in at $1.78 a share.

-By taking the percentage difference between the $0.98 Most Accurate Estimate and the $0.97 Zacks Consensus Estimate, Zoom Video Communications has an Earnings ESP of 0.93%.
-Investors should also know that ZM is just one of a large group of stocks with positive ESPs.
+Micron's Earnings ESP sits at 6.83%, which, as explained above, is calculated by taking the percentage difference between the $1.78 Most Accurate Estimate and the Zacks Consensus Estimate of $1.67.
+MU is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported